AvolitesLtd/TitanManual/website/versioned_docs/version-14.0/cue-lists/cue-list-options.md

 not programmed in the next cue.
 This can be useful for creating some effects.

-> The **Cue Options** which could be set here in previous versions are now set using the Playback View window, press \<View/Open\> then the select button for the playback.
+> The <strong>Cue Options</strong> which could be set here in previous versions are now set using the Playback View window, press <Keys.HardKey>View/Open</Keys.HardKey> then the select button for the playback.
 You can edit cue settings directly in the grid.